-Sugar cookie bars are so much better than traditional sugar cookies.
-They are rich, thick, and so soft without any chilling, rolling, or cutting the dough.
+These sugar cookie bars are so much better than traditional sugar cookies.
+They are rich, thick, and so soft, without any chilling, rolling, or cutting the dough!

-These sugar cookie bars might even be better than regular sugar cookies because they cut out the chilling, the rolling and the cutting of the dough, and instead all you have to do is flatten the dough into a baking pan for a thick and soft and perfect sugar cookie bar.
+These sugar cookie bars might even be better than regular sugar cookies because they cut out the chilling, the rolling, and the cutting of the sugar cookie dough, and instead all you have to do is flatten the dough into a baking pan for a thick and soft and perfect sugar cookie bar!

 Many sugar cookie recipes are hard to get just right.
-You have to take the time to chill the dough in the fridge, before rolling it out to just the right thickness, and then cutting out your cookie shapes.
-Often the cookies end up thin and crispy, or they totally lose their shape – not these sugar cookie bars!
+First, you have to take the time to chill the dough in the fridge.
+Then you have to roll the dough out to just the right thickness, before cutting out your cookie shapes.
+You might end up with cookies that are too thin and crispy, or cookies that totally lose their shape.
+But not these sugar cookie bars.

-They’ve got the great taste of sugar cookies without any of the hassle. and in just 30 minutes you can have a thick delicious sugar cookie bar topped with your favorite frosting.
+These bars have the great taste of a sugar cookie without any of the hassle.
+And in only about 30 minutes time, you can have a thick delicious sugar cookie bar topped with your favorite frosting.

-I topped these bars with my favorite sugar cookie frosting recipe, which I got from my mother in law and just edited the amounts a little bit to get the perfect amount to top these bars with a thick, layer of sweet buttery vanilla frosting.
+I topped these bars with my favorite sugar cookie frosting recipe, which I originally got from my mother in law.
+For these sugar cookie bars, I just changed the amounts a little bit to get the right amount of frosting to top these bars with a thick, layer of sweet buttery vanilla frosting.

 What holidays can I make these sugar cookie bars for?